sportsdataverse/sportsdataverse-js/README.md

 - scores
 - schedule
 - standings
-- rankings (not available for WNBA/NBA)
+- rankings (not available for professional sports)

 Recruiting data from 247Sports available for: